 Japanese Slipper Cocktail

-When I decided to make this cocktail, frankly, I didn’t think I was going to like it.
-I thought that it was going to be too sweet, even knowing there is lemon juice in it.
+When I first decided to make this cocktail, I honestly didn’t expect to like it.
+I assumed it would be overly sweet, even with the lemon juice.

 How to make a Japanese slipper